cemrifki/concept-mining-in-turkish/README.md

 # Dictionary-Based Concept Mining in Turkish Leveraging BERT Models
 This repository performs concept mining for Turkish.
 It leverages the Turkish BERT model and utilizes the official Turkish dictionary.
 Ultimately, concepts / hypernyms are extracted from Turkish documents.
 The template for the Turkish BERT model can be adjusted to generate more plausible tokens according to your requirements.

 Unfortunately, I cannot share the full Turkish dictionary due to copyright restrictions, so only a small portion is provided.
 The functionality for extracting both keywords and concepts has been integrated.
-For testing, I used three Turkish corpora from different genres as datasets.
+For testing, I used two Turkish corpora from different genres as datasets.
 In the meantime, I will also keep trying to improve the performance of the BERT model in generating the hypernymy dictionary.

 ## Requirements